RarVikings/template/README.md

 8. Change "YourName" to your name, for example "BT", (Make sure not to use spaces!)
 9. Change "MapName" to the map name, for example "Malden", (Make sure not to use spaces!)
 10. Change "OpName" to the operation name for example "OpHerrick01", (Make sure not to use spaces!)
-11. Change ".VR" to the extension of the map you wish to use, if you don't know what this is, save a blank mission on your desired map and you'll see that saved mission pop up here and you an copy it
+11. Change ".VR" to the extension of the map you wish to use, if you don't know what this is, save a blank mission on your desired map and you'll see that saved mission pop up here and you can copy it
 12. You now have a mission file that can be opened in 3den and is ready for mission creation

 How to open your mission in 3den